agileware-jp/redmine_github/README.md

-# Redmine Github plugin
+# Redmine GitHub plugin

-_redmine_github_ is a Redmine plugin for connecting a local Redmine installation to a remote Github repository.
+_redmine_github_ is a Redmine plugin for connecting a local Redmine installation to a remote GitHub repository.
 The plugin allows to:

-- Syncronize remote Github repository to a local Git one - all Git-related Redmine features can be used
+- Syncronize remote GitHub repository to a local Git one - all Git-related Redmine features can be used
 - Attach pull request (PR) status icons to issues - will change in real time, when pul request status change - created, approved, merged etc.
 - Connect commit comment to issues via [Redmine commit comments keywords](<(https://www.redmine.org/projects/redmine/wiki/RedmineSettings#Referencing-issues-in-commit-messages)>)